 In accordance with the requirements of Schedule 3, Condition 49A of Project Approval PA 08_0102 and Schedule 2, Condition B68A of Development Consent SSD 6300, an Exploration Activities Management Plan has been prepared to outline measures that will be implemented by Rix's Creek Mine to mitigate potential environmental impacts during exploration and/or groundwater monitoring activities.
-Rehabilitation of approved exploration and/or groundwater monitoring activities will be undertaken in accordance with the conditions imposed on the Mining Lease associated with the Project under the Mining Act in accordance with Schedule 3, Condition 54 of PA 08_0102 or as detailed in the Exploration Activities Management Plan.
+Rehabilitation of approved exploration and/or groundwater monitoring activities.
+Rehabilitation of approved exploration and/or groundwater monitoring activities with the conditions imposed on the Mining Lease associated with the Project under the Mining Act in accordance with Schedule 3, Condition 54 of PA 08_0102 or as detailed in the Exploration Activities Management Plan.